 If you really are torn between a manual and an automatic vehicle, then opting for a semi-automatic may be the best route for you.
 A semi-automatic car allows you to enjoy the best of both worlds as you will still be free to change gears as you would do so in a manual but without the need to press down a clutch pedal.
 This is made possible by combining the basics of a manual transmission with the features of an automatic.
 Much like any other transmission type, a semi-automatic vehicle uses kinetic energy generated through the engine to power the wheels.
 However, the clutch pedal is replaced by an automatic clutch connected to the motor which controls your changes in gear.
 This means that it will remain just as easy to drive as an automatic but with the ability to give full control through the use of a gear stick.
 For a more detailed guide on everything you need to know about a semi-automatic transmission, take a look at Cars From Japan.

 The only downfall with a semi-automatic vehicle is that when the car changes gears electronically, it can struggle to complete the function as quickly and smoothly as some drivers may want it to.
 This can cause sudden changes in speed which is then often followed by heavy breaking.

-Take the time to weigh-up all of the options when looking for a car.
+A new vehicle is always a significant investment, which means that taking the time to determine whether a manual or automatic is best for you is imperative.
 If you are someone that thoroughly enjoys driving, then we highly recommend going for a manual, as it gives you every aspect of driving.
 If you are more of a lazy driver and simply wish to get from A to B, then an automatic vehicle may be for you.
-Again if you are slightly nervous when driving a manual or find it hard to concentrate when changing gears than an automatic will make your drive smoother, easier and slightly safer.
+Again if you are slightly nervous when driving a manual or find it hard to concentrate when changing gears, then an automatic will make your drive smoother, easier and marginally safer.